Fiorello H. LaGuardia High School

-The Fiorello H. LaGuardia High School of Music and Art and Performing Arts (often referred to simply as LaGuardia or "LaG") is a public high school in the Lincoln Square neighborhood of the Upper West Side in Manhattan, New York City, New York.
+The Fiorello H. LaGuardia High School of Music and Art and Performing Arts (often referred to simply as LaGuardia or "LaG") is a public high school in the Lincoln Square neighborhood of the Upper West Side in Manhattan, New York City.
 It specializes in teaching visual arts and performing arts.
 It is operated by the New York City Department of Education.

-Situated at 100 Amsterdam Avenue between West 64th and 65th Streets, near Lincoln Center, the school was resulted from the merger of the High School of Music & Art and the School of Performing Arts.
-The school has a dual mission of arts and academics, preparing students for a career in the arts or conservatory study as well as a pursuit of higher education.
+Situated at 100 Amsterdam Avenue between West 64th and 65th Streets, near Lincoln Center, the school was created by merging the High School of Music & Art and the School of Performing Arts.
+The school aims to prepare students for higher education, including conservatory study, and a career in the arts.

 The school is the only one of New York City's nine specialized high schools to receive special funding from the New York State Legislature through the Hecht-Calandra Act, as well as the only specialized high school that does not use the Specialized High Schools Admissions Test (SHSAT) as admissions criteria.

-The school in 2019–2020 had 3,011 students and 164 staff members, with a teacher–student ratio of 1:20.
+The school in 2024–2025 had 2251 students and 153 full-time equivalent staff members, with a teacher–student ratio of 1:14.7.

 History

-The High School of Music & Art was founded by Mayor Fiorello H. LaGuardia in 1936.
-He wanted to establish a public school in which students could hone their talents in music, art and the performing arts.
-In 1948, a similar institution – the High School of Performing Arts – was created in an effort to harness students' talents in dance.
-The schools merged on paper in 1961 and were to be combined in one building.
-However, this took many years.
+The High School of Music & Art was founded in 1936 by Mayor Fiorello H. LaGuardia, who sought to establish a public school where students could hone their talents in music, art, and the performing arts.
+Music & Art – colloquially known as "The Castle on the Hill" – was located in Manhattan at Convent Avenue and 135th Street in what has since become part of City College of New York's South Campus; the building is home to A. Philip Randolph Campus High School.
+LaGuardia regarded Music & Art as the "most hopeful accomplishment" of his 12 years as mayor.

-In 1984, the schools moved to a new concrete building, designed by Argentine architect Eduardo Catalano and adjacent to Lincoln Center.
-The board of education honored Mayor LaGuardia posthumously by naming the new building after him.
-Prior to the building's completion in 1985, Music & Art – colloquially known as "The Castle on the Hill" – was located in Manhattan at Convent Avenue and 135th Street in what has since become part of City College of New York's South Campus; the building is home to A. Philip Randolph Campus High School.
-Performing Arts was located in Midtown Manhattan on West 46th Street.
-Mayor La Guardia regarded Music & Art as the "most hopeful accomplishment" of his long administration as mayor.
+In 1948, a similar institution – the High School of Performing Arts – was created to harness students' talents in dance.
+It was located on West 46th Street in Midtown Manhattan.
+The schools merged on paper in 1961, but didn't move to the same building until 1985.
+The building was designed by Argentine architect Eduardo Catalano and named in honor of LaGuardia.
+The school is located next to Lincoln Center.

-Alumni from LaGuardia and its two legacy schools, High School of Music and Art and School of Performing Arts, are active in supporting the students and the school through scholarships and support for special programs, school events, and reunions held at the school and throughout the world.
-The school's alumni organization has a full-time executive director and offices at the school.
-It functions as an independent charitable organization organized under the laws of New York.
-The school is the top-ranked performing arts high school in NYC.
+The school's alumni association, which has a full-time executive director and offices at the school, functions as an independent charitable organization organized under the laws of New York.
+Alumni of LaGuardia and its predecessor schools have endowed scholarships and support for special programs, school events, and reunions held at the school and throughout the world.